Bull vs. bear markets: Knowing the difference can make you a better investor

 One popular belief is that the terms are based on the animals’ styles of attack.
 While a bull attacks by thrusting its horns up, a bear attacks by swiping its paws down.
 These can be likened to market direction, since markets move up, down and sideways.

 In bull markets, prices trend up as financial markets show optimism.
 In bear markets, prices trend down as financial markets show pessimism.
 Stagnant markets are a result of continual ups and downs, where market gains cancel losses.
-On average during the past seven decades, bull markets, as represented by the S&P 500 Index, have lasted for less than six years, with average cumulative returns of 265%, and bear markets have lasted for one year, with average cumulative returns of –33%.*
+On average during the past seven decades, bull markets, as represented by the S&P 500 Index, have lasted for about five and a half years, with average cumulative returns of 265%, and bear markets have lasted for one year, with average cumulative returns of –33%.*

 An infographic that explains direction of price movement, investor sentiment, economic strength, and earnings growth in a bull market as compared to a bear market.
 In a bull market, price movement is increasing, investor sentiment is optimistic, economic strength is growing, and earnings growth is strengthening.
 In a bear market, price movement is decreasing, investor sentiment is pessimistic, economic strength is declining, and earnings growth is weakening.